shreyakarmakar04/IntelliTrace-Smart_Traceability_and_Labelling_Framework/README.md

 ---

 ## ℹ️ About the Project
-//This project combines real-time object detection, optical character recognition (OCR), and machine learning to create an intelligent labeling station.
+This project combines real-time object detection, optical character recognition (OCR), and machine learning to create an intelligent labeling station.
 It:
 - Uses YOLOv5 to detect and extract QR and label regions
 - Extracts and validates metadata like Device ID, Batch ID, RoHS compliance
 - Uses ResNet18 + PCA + OCSVM to detect visual anomalies
-//- Stores results in Excel and SQLite databases for traceability This project is a software-only simulation of an AI-powered smart traceability and labeling station for small electronic products.
+- Stores results in Excel and SQLite databases for traceability<br>
+This project is a software-only simulation of an AI-powered smart traceability and labeling station for small electronic products.
 It automates the inspection process by integrating object detection, OCR, QR/barcode decoding, and machine learning-based defect detection.
-The system mimics a real-world industrial setup and handles the complete inspection lifecycle, including:
+The system mimics a real-world industrial setup and handles the complete inspection lifecycle, including:<br>

-1.Product Arrival Simulation
+1.Product Arrival Simulation<br>
-2.RoHS Compliance Validation
+2.RoHS Compliance Validation<br>
-3.QR/Barcode Decoding for metadata extraction
+3.QR/Barcode Decoding for metadata extraction<br>
-4.Label Detection & Verification using YOLOv5 and EasyOCR
+4.Label Detection & Verification using YOLOv5 and EasyOCR<br>
-5.Visual Defect Detection using ResNet18 + PCA + One-Class SVM
+5.Visual Defect Detection using ResNet18 + PCA + One-Class SVM<br>
-6.Approval or Rejection based on combined inspection outcomes 7.Traceability Logging into Excel and SQLite databases 8.It uses tools like YOLOv5, EasyOCR, OpenCV, ResNet18, PCA, One-Class SVM, SQLite, and Streamlit to create a fully functional simulation of an automated smart inspection station.
+6.Approval or Rejection based on combined inspection outcomes<br>
+7.Traceability Logging into Excel and SQLite databases<br>
+8.It uses tools like YOLOv5, EasyOCR, OpenCV, ResNet18, PCA, One-Class SVM, SQLite, and Streamlit to create a fully functional simulation of an automated smart inspection station.

 ---